 There are three types of administrations of SSAT.

 National Test: It is administered on 8 days in a year to groups of students.
 You can take the test up to 8 times in a year without any restrictions.
 Registration for the test can be done through mail, fax or online.

-Flex Test: This form of SSAT is administered to individuals or to groups on any date other than the 8 dates of national SSAT test.
+Flex Test: This form is administered to individuals or to groups on any date other than the 8 dates of national SSAT.
 A flex test can be taken only once in a year and registration is done after making an appointment with a school or an educational consultant for a test date.

 Regional Flex Test: This is another form of flex administration.
 Here local associations administer the test on any date other than the 8 national test dates.
 You can take either a regional flex SSAT or a flex SSAT in a year.

 There are five test sections in SSAT.
 Except for the writing section, all sections contain multiple-choice items in which there are five answer options for each question.
 These are

 Quantitative Section: There are 25 multiple choice questions in each part of this section.
 Each section is to be completed in 30 minutes.